My new cookbook Big Vegan Flavor is now available!

 Let it rest before slicing.

 The bread will be gooey if you slice it as soon as it comes out of the oven.
-Instead, let it rest in the pan for 10 to 15 minutes.
-This rest time lets the loaf finish baking and firm up a bit.
+Instead, let it rest in the pan for 10 minutes (this allows the loaf finish baking and firm up a bit).

 The bread isn’t overly sweet, but if you’re limiting your sugar intake, feel free to use as little as ¼ cup of sugar.